carolxu369/IDS706-Individual-Project4/README.md

 ## Overview

 This project features a web-based text summarization application built with Flask.
 The app leverages a pre-trained model from Hugging Face's `transformers` library to generate concise summaries of input text.
 This is particularly useful for distilling information from lengthy documents, making them more manageable for quick reads.
+This is the link for [video](https://drive.google.com/file/d/1uIj1IX5IZWEc_84erXzeaaU4-hd2LtQD/view?usp=sharing).

 ## Dependencies